 But conversion rates and revenue are equally interesting.

-Transactional search phrases like “buy” seem to result in significantly increased conversion rates compared to search phrases that are only informational (or at least not as obviously transactional): of the nine keywords that resulted in sales in our analysis, three contained the word “buy”.
+Transactional search phrases like “buy” seem to result in significantly increased conversion rates compared to search phrases that are only informational (or at least not as obviously transactional): of the eight keywords that resulted in sales in our analysis, three contained the word “buy”.